 Replace the old batteries for batteries endorsed by Innovative Pyrotechnik GmbH (Always endorsed: Panasonic LC-R127R2PG1).
+Use self-adhesive EPDM Sponge Rubber Foam to fill the small gap inbetween the two batteries and to secure pressure to the holder.
 Now reverse the actions.
 Put the holder back on the new batteries, fasten the holder with the M4 nuts and then reconnect the battery in the following order: